krauchelli/cravecode-dev-js/README.md

 ### Tech Stack <a name="tech-stack"></a>

 In this project, we are using Express.js as the backbone, which supports the backend operations of this website.
-EJS assists as the templating engine for the frontend, ensuring the dynamic web processing.
-For the database configurations, we are using MySQL client database that helped by Prisma that serves as the conduit.
-Lastly, bcrypt are used for authentication processing and session management.
+EJS assists as the templating engine for the front end, ensuring dynamic web processing.
+For the database configurations, we are using PostgreSQL client database helped by Prisma which serves as the conduit.
+Lastly, bcrypt is used for authentication processing and session management.

 <details>
   <summary>Client</summary>